akbng/heyflutter-challenge-ii/README.md

 - Let the user choose custom images for their chosen location.
 - Show the current weather and forecast for that location.
 - Search from the saved location.
+- Let the user update the location background.
+- Deleting a saved location.

 ## Screen Recordings